 Creating Accessible Course Web Sites

 Indiana University's web presence should be accessible and available to all, including users with disabilities.
 Therefore, when designing Indiana University web pages, web developers need to keep web accessibility constantly in mind.
-The Web Accessibility Subcommittee of the Indiana University Web Standards Committee in cooperation with the Office of Affirmative Action and the UITS Adaptive Technology and Accessibility Center have developed an administrative practice document, guidelines, and tools to assist IU web developers with this goal.
+The Web Accessibility Subcommittee of the Indiana University Web Standards Committee in cooperation with the Office of Affirmative Action and the UITS Assistive Technology and Accessibility Center have developed an administrative practice document, guidelines, and tools to assist IU web developers with this goal.
 Visit The IU Web Accessibility Administrative Practice site for more details.

 The ATAC offers free training and support for the development of a wide variety of accessible web content ranging from single pages to enterprise systems spanning multiple institutions.
 Support includes providing example code fixes for inaccessible web site interfaces or content.
 Additionally, we provide developers a deeper insight into the challenges of information access faced by people with disabilities.